One Dimensional Quantum Walks with Two-step Memory: Numerical simulations

 \section{Numerical simulations}

-We show in Fig~\ref{fig:fig1} the probability distributions after 40 steps for the three kinds of walks (QW0M, QW1M, and QW2M) with Hadamard coin, where only even positions are plotted since the probabilities are all zero for odd positions.
-The simulation generating these distributions is carried out with MATLAB, and the commented code for QW2M is included in Appendix~\ref{app:appB}.
+We show in Fig~\ref{fig:fig1} and Fig.~\ref{fig:fig2} the probability distributions after 40 steps for the three kinds of walks (QW0M, QW1M, and QW2M) with Hadamard coin, where only even positions are plotted since the probabilities are all zero for odd positions.
+The simulation generating these distributions is carried out with MATLAB, and the commented simulation code of QW2M is included in the full version of this paper~\cite{Zhou2019QW2M}.